loghum/campain/3.Quests/closing the portal.md

 ### **Setup**

 At the **Water Temple**, the **marid** guards the **Water Crystal**, needed to seal a planar rift.
-He refuses to give it up until a **broken pact** is restored.
+He refuses to give it up until a **broken pact** is restored. lizardmen Tzural - dead shaman

-> Er rijst iets op uit het water, verwrongen en onstabiel.
-Zijn huid glanst in ziekelijk blauw en groen, donkere aderen trekken zich kronkelend over zijn lichaam, en zijn ogen gloeien met een stormachtig, onnatuurlijk licht.
-Als het spreekt, klinkt de stem schor en scherp, als golven die over rotsen slaan.

 > _“My currents are fouled.
 The scaled ones let their waters rot.
 Restore the bond, or your world will drown in filth.”_